 Most importantly, Dr. Morgan is dedicated to caring for patients with genitourinary cancers.
 His urologic oncology practice includes caring for patients with prostate, bladder, kidney, and penile cancers, and his surgical expertise encompasses a wide spectrum of open, laparoscopic, and advanced robotic surgical approaches.
 He has substantial expertise in cancer genetics and the use and interpretation of molecular biomarkers, which can help guide individualized treatment choice for some patients.

-Beyond work, he loves his time enjoying the great town of Ann Arbor and beautiful state of Michigan with his wife, Wendy, and their two young boys.
-Whether camping in Petoskey, sitting on a beach in Grand Haven, or biking around the neighborhood in Ann Arbor, the Morgan family has quickly learned that life in the Midwest is hard to beat.
+Beyond work, he loves his time enjoying the great town of Ann Arbor and beautiful state of Michigan with his wife, Wendy, and their two boys.
+Whether camping in Petoskey, sitting on a beach in Grand Haven, or biking around the neighborhood in Ann Arbor, the Morgan family knows that life in the Midwest is hard to beat.

 Areas of Interest

 Dr. Morgan runs a translational research laboratory focused on identifying biomarkers associated with treatment response, primarily through molecular profiling of tumor cells circulating in the blood and bone marrow of men with prostate cancer.
 The goal of this work is to be able to use a “liquid biopsy” to inform decisions in the same way that tissue-based biopsies currently do.
 These efforts also seek to shed light on how tumors learn to evade certain treatments and how these resistance mechanisms can be targeted.
 Dr. Morgan also directs a number of clinical trials, primarily focused on understanding how cancer biomarkers can be utilized in order to provide more individualized management approaches.
 His research has received funding from the National Cancer Institute (NCI), the Department of Defense, the Prostate Cancer Foundation, the Taubman Institute, and the National Comprehensive Cancer Network, among others.